-- Approve/Unapprove: Each endpoint has an attribute called status and allows to manually approve or unappove a specific device.
-See Device Sponsoring for more information. - Edit: Allows to edit Manufacturer, Category and Operating System fields.
+• Approve/Unapprove/TimeBound Approve: Each endpoint has an attribute called status and allows to manually approve, time bound approve, or unappove a specific device.
+The time bound approved devices remains temporarily approved for a specified period in the specified timezone.

+- Edit this device: Allows to edit Manufacturer, Category and Operating System fields.
 Manually Added or Edited device attributes are auto updated when the classifier updates its attributes.
 If you want to avoid updates from classifier, select Override any updates by the profiler and use this profile always for the device. - Edit all similar devices: Allows to edit all similar devices which have same fingerprint.
 When similar devices are added, the updated fingerprint is used for profiling. - Submit a ticket: The Profiler uses Fingerbank database to classify devices.